Printed Books vs eBooks Statistics, Trends and Facts [2024]

 Canadian booksellers see the same trends as the United States: people prefer print when it comes to long-form reading

-A 2022 survey from Canadian Book Consumer Study supports these findings:
+A 2023 survey from Canadian Book Consumer Study supports these findings:

-• E-books represented 17% of the purchases
+• E-books accounted for 14% of purchases

-The Distribution of Book Purchases by Format in Canada (From 2019 to 2022)
+The Distribution of Book Purchases by Format in Canada (From 2019 to 2023)

 Printed books more popular than eBooks worldwide